scalar-labs/scalardb/docs/configurations.md

 ## ScalarDB client configurations

 ScalarDB provides its own transaction protocol called Consensus Commit.
-You can use the Consensus Commit protocol directly through the ScalarDB client library.
+You can use the Consensus Commit protocol directly through the ScalarDB client library or through [ScalarDB Cluster (redirects to the Enterprise docs site)](https://scalardb.scalar-labs.com/docs/latest/scalardb-cluster/), which is a component that is available only in the ScalarDB Enterprise edition.

 ### Use Consensus Commit directly